 Spanish Picnic dips

 Aioli – I came across this delight when I had it placed next to a bowl of fries I had ordered.
 Made from garlic, olive oil, eggs and salt it could initially be mistaken for mayonnaise.
-One bite will tell you this is not so however.
+One bite will tell you this is not so, however.
 The almost overpowering whack of garlic is delightful and the creamy texture it provides means it is a great addition to raw veg, olives, bread amongst a few.

 Gaucha – Served to me to accompany my Secreto Iberico, I instantly fell in love.
 It reminds me of an extremely tame mustard but with smokiness and creaminess.
-Currently I’ve been using Gaucha as a dip for my chips.
-I like to add just a little bit of hot sauce but equally you could add mustard, black pepper or garlic paste should you so choose.
+Currently, I’ve been using Gaucha as a dip for my chips.
+I like to add just a little bit of hot sauce but equally, you could add mustard, black pepper or garlic paste should you so choose.
 It really is a diverse sauce.
 Making it yourself is good but if you can find any Ybarra Gaucha sauce I wholeheartedly advise that you try some.

 Spanish Picnic Desserts

-Churros – Mostly eaten for breakfast in similar fashion to the French eating pain au chocolats, Churros are better off served as a dessert in my eyes.
+Churros – Mostly eaten for breakfast in a similar fashion to the French eating pain au chocolats, Churros are better off served as a dessert in my eyes.
 Deep fried choux pastry sprinkled with lashings of sugar and dipped in melted chocolate is the only way these should be attempted.